Medicare Supplement Insurance: Plan L

 It’s important to note that in Original Medicare, Part A and Part B, there is no yearly maximum cap on your out-of-pocket costs.
 If you have a health emergency and your medical costs skyrocket, there is no limit to your medical costs in a given year.
 With Medigap Plan L, you’ll have peace of mind knowing that your annual costs won’t be higher than the plan’s maximum out-of-pocket limit (after meeting the deductible).

 Wondering how Medigap Plan L compares to other Medicare Supplement plans in your area?
-Call eHealth to speak with a licensed insurance agent about your Medicare coverage options.
+Enter your zip code on this page to begin comparing plans.